Yinette/frostilicus/README.md

 Written by: Yinette of Anchor Systems, NOC Team, BeardPod section.
 "Maintaining the Standard"

-HUGE THANKS TO: Da_Blitz/Jayc for the massive help with the 'right way' to write Python and for the awesome library which is attached to this program, 'butter'.
+HUGE THANKS TO: Da_Blitz/Jayc for the massive help with the basic teaching of how to write Python and for the awesome library which is used by this script.

 Frostilicus is no where near what i would call "complete" please be patient as I add more features and fix bugs.
-Please let me know if issues you do find!
+Please let me know of any issues you do find!

+Frostilicus is released under BSD License, so go nuts! (but tell me about what you're working on too)

 #### Requirements:

- - Linux kernel version 2.6.38+ (for fanotify support)
+ - Linux kernel version 2.6.38+ or 3.x+ (for fanotify support)
  - Python 2.7+
  - cffi python library (and libffi-dev/libffi-devel package)

+covered in depth in installation

 #### Intro